On the $p$-adic theory of local models: The affine flag variety

 Next, we discuss finite type deperfections.
 Let $k$ be a perfect field and let $X$ be a qcqs perfect $k$-scheme of perfectly finite presentation.
 For each of the finitely many generic points $\eta\in X$, fix a subfield $k(\eta_0)\subset k(\eta)$, which is finitely generated over $k$ and has perfection $k(\eta)$.
-Then there exists a unique (up to unique isomorphism) weakly normal\footnote{A finite type reduced $k$-scheme $Y$ is called weakly normal if every finite birational universal homeomorphism $Z\to Y$ with $Z$ reduced is an isomorphism.} finite type $k$-scheme $X_0$ such that $(X_0)_{\on{perf}}\cong X$ and for each generic point $\eta_0\in |X_0|\cong |X|$ the function field of $X_0$ at $\eta_0$ identifies with $k(\eta_0)$, see \cite[Proposition A.15]{Zhu17}.
+Then there exists a unique (up to unique isomorphism) weakly normal finite type $k$-scheme $X_0$ such that $(X_0)_{\on{perf}}\cong X$ and for each generic point $\eta_0\in |X_0|\cong |X|$ the function field of $X_0$ at $\eta_0$ identifies with $k(\eta_0)$, see \cite[Proposition A.15]{Zhu17}.
 Note that $X_0$ also reflects normality of $X$, that is, $X$ normal implies $X_0$ normal.

 For group actions we can draw the following consequence.